thomasburgess/thomasburgess.github.io/_posts/2021-06-20-repdigits.md

   Q(n) = A002275(A014950(n))/A014950(n)
 \\]

+### Takeaway

-Takeaway: when Twitter is done right, it can be a source of inspiration and knowledge.
+Twitter is done right, can be a source of inspiration and knowledge.
 Also, recreational maths is fun.

 ---